 While great effort is taken to ensure that you and your roommate(s) will be compatible, sometimes the arrangements do not work.
-Should you find your living situation intolerable, visit the campus life office in Cotter Union and ask to speak with Kelly Wharton, Director of Campus Life (extension 4280).
+Should you find your living situation intolerable, visit the Office of Campus Life on the 2nd floor of Cotter Union, or call for an appointment at 207-859-4287.

 The dorms offer a lot of variety, not only in location and style, but with several housing options available.